firefox9067/Firefox9067/README.md

 - 🔭 I’m currently working on OVERFOXING in SNOWDOT
-- 🌱 I’m currently learning Stride engine
+- 🌱 I’m currently Unity & CSharp
 - 📫 How to reach me: contact@firefx.moe